 The data entirely covers 729 days from "2015-01-01" to "2016-12-31".
 The number of news outlets included in each dataset is the following: Germany 47 news outlets, France 62, Italy 45 and Spain 43.

 \begin{description}

-\item[Network Dataset:] Data set used in the illustration of the MS-LS Network Model in Section 4.
+\item[Network Dataset:] Data set used to illustrate the MS-LS Network Model in Section 4.
 The data set is an edge-list representation of the media networks where columns "i" and "j" refer to the nodes, column "t" refers to the day and column "w" refers to the number of unique Facebook commenters in common between "i" and "j" at time "t".
-The static-version of the Network Dataset of each country is contained within the file ("Data\_Env\_single\_(country).RData"), while the dynamic version is in the file ("DataEnv\_(country)\_all.RData").
+The static version of the Network Dataset of each country is contained within the file ("Data\_Env\_single\_(country).RData"), while the dynamic version is in the file ("DataEnv\_(country)\_all.RData").

-\item[Slant-Index Dataset:] Data set used in the illustration of the MS-LS Network Model in Section 4.
-Refer to Appendix \ref{F:MediaSlantProxy} and the README file for an illustration of how the index has been obtained.
+\item[Slant-Index Dataset:] Data set used to illustrate the MS-LS Network Model in Section 4.
+Refer to Appendix \ref{F:MediaSlantProxy} and the README file for a description of the index construction procedure.
 The data set represents a nodal feature of the media networks where column "i" refers to the nodes, column "t" refers to the day and column "leaning" refers to the Slant Index.

 The static version of the Slant-Index Dataset of each country is contained within the file ("Data\_Env\_single\_(country).RData"), while the dynamic version is included in the file ("DataEnv\_(country)\_all.RData").